 Tracking is an important part of the reporting process.
 Using tracking and pixel codes, special coupons and custom landing pages, we are able to understand what our audience is interested in, where they are coming from and what actions they are taking on the destination page.

 Once you’re done setting up your ad you can review your entire campaign and fix any errors before sending your ad for approval by Facebook.
-Once your ad has been approved, you’ll get a confirmation email as well as daily notifications on the spend and performance of your ad.
+Once your ad has been approved, you’ll get a confirmation email as well as daily notifications on the spending and performance of your ad.

 Accurate tracking helps determine the campaign’s performance when assessed against pre-determined KPIs.
 This will allow you to make changes to your advertising campaign as needed.
 Be careful, however, not to make too many changes as it could lead to your ad no longer delivering.

 Done right, ad campaigns can bring in leads you wouldn’t have otherwise acquired through traditional advertising means.
 At MO Agency we have a fantastic team that can assist you in running Facebook advertising campaigns that produce actionable results.
-Simply hit the contact button in the top right corner and complete the form and we will contact you to discuss how we can setup and run a successful Facebook ad campaign for your business.
+Simply hit the contact button in the top right corner and complete the form and we will contact you to discuss how we can set up and run a successful Facebook ad campaign for your business.